Changzhanhe/MultiSpace/docs/examples/Mouse_embryo.rst

 Using MultiSpace to analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Take E8.5 scNMT-seq data for example.
-Users should separate data in absolute folder if they have more than one stage.
+Users should better separate data in absolute folder if they have more than one stage.

 Step 1 Run MultiSpace Pipelineinit to initialize snakemake
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>